-I have to admit, I never knew why bundt cake pans have the tube in the middle of the pan until I read Sumi von Dassow’s article in the November/December 2015 issue.
+I have to admit, I never knew why bundt cake pans have the tube in the middle of the pan until I read Sumi von Dassow’s article in the Pottery Making Illustrated archives.
 Bundt cakes are shaped this way because it helps the cake cook evenly throughout!
-In case you’ve ever wanted to make your own custom bundt pan, I am excerpting from Sumi’s article in todays post!
-Enjoy! –Jennifer Harnetty, editor.
+In case you’ve ever wanted to make your own custom bundt pan, I am excerpting from Sumi’s article in today’s post!
+Enjoy! –Jennifer Poellot Harnetty, editor.

 A bundt pan is a type of tube cake pan, which I rarely see made out of clay.
 Perhaps because of the conical center opening it just doesn’t occur to a lot of potters to try this form, but it’s actually surprisingly fun and simple to make.
 While most recipes can be baked equally successfully in a loaf pan or a square or round cake pan, the purpose of the tube in the center isn’t merely decorative, it allows the cake to bake evenly from the center as well as the perimeter.

 Yum!
 The only thing better than making pottery is using what you made in the kitchen.
-Sumi von Dassow shows you a different functional clay food project (along with a recipe) in In the Potter's Kitchen, which is available in the CAD Shop!
+Sumi von Dassow shows you a different functional clay food project (along with a recipe) in In the Potter’s Kitchen, which is available in the Ceramic Arts Network Shop!

 Throwing a Double-Walled Form